Abyaneh/Car-Counter-Project/README.md

 8. **Submit a Pull Request**: Go to the original repository on GitHub and submit a pull request.
 Please include a detailed description of your changes and the issue you are addressing.

-9. **Review Process**: Your pull request will be reviewed by the project maintainers.
-Feedback may be provided for you to make necessary revisions.
+9. **Review Process**: The project maintainers will review Your pull request.
+Feedback may be provided so you can make the necessary revisions.

 ### Reporting Issues